Charles Coward: Awards

 In 1963, Coward was named one of the Righteous Among the Nations and had a tree planted in his honour in the Avenue of Righteous Gentiles in Yad Vashem.
 In 2003, Coward was further commemorated with the mounting of a blue plaque at his home at 133, Chichester Road, Edmonton, London, where he lived from 1945 until his death.
 The North Middlesex Hospital has a ward named "Charles Coward" in his honour.

 In 2010, Coward was posthumously named a British Hero of the Holocaust by the British Government.

-Counter claims
+Counterclaims

 Since Coward's death his claims have been treated with some scepticism.
 One major difficulty is that there are no known surviving fellow escapees, and it is possible that all were recaptured and killed.
 When Coward himself was questioned by Yad Vashem researchers in 1962 he offered few details about their identities or fates saying "It is not known exactly how many of these people regained their freedom, because some people went different ways and to different countries."
 He added: "And naturally no records were kept of them because once they arrived in their new country, special papers were given to them and perhaps different names, etc." The revisionist position is that Coward may have saved a few Jews, but certainly not hundreds.